 Settle in—it’s story time!
 Enjoy a softly read short story, poem, or essay read aloud by an Adult & Teen Services librarian.

 Want to read along?
-Click here to read the essay on Project Gutenberg.
+Click here to read the poem on Project Gutenberg.

-Sound effects included in this video were downloaded from Freesound.org and incorporated in accordance with the Creative Commons Attributions License.
+Sound effects included in this video were captured live by the reader, and no sound effects from other creators were used.
 No copyright infringement and/or commercial usage is intended.

 Thank you to the Friends of the Bloomfield Township Public Library for sponsoring the closed captioning of this video.

-Want to hear what has been read so far?
-Enjoy previous Virtual Read-Alouds on Vimeo.
+Want to hear more?
+Enjoy all of our Virtual Read-Alouds on Vimeo.

 The Yellow Wallpaper by Charlotte Perkins Gilman (April 2021)